gstearmit/omnipay-molpayid/README.md

 Omnipay does not cover recurring payments or billing agreements, and so those features are not included in this package.
 Extensions to this gateway are always welcome.

 --------------------
+1. PHPUNIT
-1. $ phpunit --bootstrap  src/Message/PurchaseRequest.php  tests/Message/PurchaseRequestTest.php
+   $ phpunit --bootstrap  src/Message/PurchaseRequest.php  tests/Message/PurchaseRequestTest.php
+   $ phpunit --coverage-text
+   $ phpunit

 2. $ composer update --verbose